 In cases where the declared value for customs for DHL shipments needs to be changed before or during the customs clearance process, a surcharge will be applied to complete the shipment.

 When DHL must pay duties for non-documented shipments, they will require an advanced payment from the shipper.
-In this service, payment for duties, taxes, and regulatory charges are paid using the DHL customs credit line.
+This service pays for duties, taxes, and regulatory charges using the DHL customs credit line.
 The charge is based on the credit advanced or guaranteed and is subject to a standard minimum.

 When the receiver requests this service, DHL can pay duties, taxes, and clearance in their place.
 This way, the receiver saves his bond and credit line and the customs process moves faster.